apache/flink/docs/deployment/resource-providers/standalone/docker.md

 Once you've started Flink on Docker, you can access the Flink Webfrontend on [localhost:8081](http://localhost:8081/#/overview) or submit jobs like this `./bin/flink run ./examples/streaming/TopSpeedWindowing.jar`.

-We recommend using [Docker Compose](#flink-with-docker-compose) or [Docker Swarm](#flink-with-docker-swarm) for deploying Flink as a Session Cluster to ease system configuration.
+We recommend using [Docker Compose](#flink-with-docker-compose) or [Docker Swarm](#flink-with-docker-swarm) for deploying Flink in Session Mode to ease system configuration.

 ### Application Mode on Docker

 A *Flink Application cluster* is a dedicated cluster which runs a single job.
-This is sometimes also called a *Per-Job cluster*.
 In this case, you deploy the cluster with the job as one step, thus, there is no extra job submission needed.

 The *job artifacts* are included into the class path of Flink's JVM process within the container and consist of: